Meziano/ms-tutorial-004/README.md

 - either to the `employee-service-dev.properties` under `src/main/resources/config` on the **config-service**
 - or to a new `application.properties` under `src/main/resources` on the **employee-service**.

-Now if we request http://localhost:8082/message we get:
+If we request http://localhost:8082/message we get:

 ![message ](images/employeeServiceMessage.png?raw=true)